magento/devdocs/guides/v2.2/cloud/trouble/redis-troubleshooting.md

 ## Redis and static-content deployment {#static-content}

-If you receive a number of Redis connection errors in your production logs during static content deployment, update your {{ site.data.var.ece }} project to use the latest version of the ece-tools package and redeploy your environments.
+If you receive a number of Redis connection errors in your production logs during static content deployment, update your {{ site.data.var.ece }} project to use the latest version of the ece-tools package and redeploy your environment.
 See [Upgrades and Patches]({{ page.baseurl }}/cloud/project/project-upgrade-parent.html).